 Curcumin is the main active ingredient in the Indian spice turmeric (Curcuma longa) which is renowned for its anti-inflammatory and brain-boosting properties.

-Studies have shown it to be as effective for depression as the popular antidepressant Prozac.
-(11)
+One clinical trial found it to be as effective for depression as the popular antidepressant Prozac.

 Both turmeric and curcumin supplements can be taken for depression indefinitely.